MLanguage/mlang/README.md

     sudo apt install afl++ afl++-clang

-We require OCaml >= 4.0.9.
 If you have not used opam before, run:

     opam init
     opam update -y
-    opam switch create 4.11.1 -y

 Then, you can install Mlang's Ocaml dependencies using